Send your enquiry.

 Tenants are responsible for repairing anything that has been caused by their ‘un-tenant-like’ behaviour.
 They are also responsible for their guests, be it their friends or family.
 Should a guest damage the property, then the tenant can be asked to cover the cost.

-Tell the landlord about repairs that are needed
+Tell the housing association or council about repairs that are needed

-A tenant is responsible for reporting disrepairs to the landlord in a timely fashion.
-The landlord cannot be expected to know about a disrepair if they do not live at the property themselves.
-If the tenant does not tell the landlord about a disrepair, then the delay may exacerbate the problem.
+A tenant is responsible for reporting disrepairs to the housing association or council in a timely fashion.
+The housing association or council cannot be expected to know about a disrepair if they do not live at the property themselves.
+If the tenant does not tell the housing association or council about a disrepair, then the delay may exacerbate the problem.
 The tenant could be considered at fault for this.

-Allow the landlord access to the property for repairs
+Allow the housing association or council access to the property for repairs

-A tenant should allow the landlord access to the property so that repairs can be carried out.
+A tenant should allow the housing association or council they rent from access to the property so that repairs can be carried out.
 Normally, a tenant must be given 24 hours notice.
 The visit should also take place at a reasonable time.
-However, if it is an emergency, then the landlord can request immediate access or even break their way into the property.
+However, if it is an emergency, then the housing association or council can request immediate access or even break their way into the property.
 This might be required for anything that poses a serious health and safety risk, or is causing significant damage to the property/someone else’s property.
 This includes a burst pipe that is leaking water into the flat below.

 What is a tenant not responsible for?